meetrex1/API-Examples/README.md

 - Phone - Your customer's mobile phone number.
 As the example shows, the phone number can be entered with or without extra characters.
 Email OR Phone is required.
 - Email - Your customer's email address.
 Email OR Phone is required.

-The response will include an HTTP status code:
+The response will be an HTTP status code:

 - Created: 201
 - Missing or expired token: 401